PeterAarts/my-web-shop/documentation/webshop_guide.md

 - Fill in the Title and the main Body content.
 You can add images to make it more engaging.
 - The system will automatically create a URL-friendly "slug" from the title.
 This slug determines the story's web address (e.g., a story titled "My First Post" will have a URL like [YourDomain.com]/stories/my-first-post).
 - When you publish the story, it will appear on the "Stories" or "Blog" section of your main shop website.
+- There 4 main locations to publish a story, frontpage, productpage, checkout-page and the aboutpage.

 ## 5. Processing Customer Orders (The Core Workflow)